Resident Evil Village gets a free PS VR2 update 22 February 2023

-(Pocket-lint) - Sony and Capcom have confirmed that Resident Evil Village will get a free PlayStation VR2 update on 22 February 2022, making the entire main story available in VR mode.
+Sony and Capcom have confirmed that Resident Evil Village will get a free PlayStation VR2 update on 22 February 2022, making the entire main story available in VR mode.

 The news comes as the PlayStation VR2 is getting ever closer to reality with accessories now available for pre-order by those who have the spare $549.99 / €599.99 / £529.99 to hand.
 The free download confirmation comes via the PlayStation blog, with Capcom's Resident Evil Village producer noting that the download will be available as soon as the PlayStation VR2 launches.